 Academic: Applicants should normally possess at least a first degree (normally of an upper second class honours standard or above), or equivalent.
-Many applicants also have a Master's degree (normally of a good merit standard or above).

 The Dean of PGR Studies can approve the admission of students with lower or nonstandard qualifications.

-Language: Applicants whose first language is not English should normally have attained a score of at least 6.5, with 5.5 on each of the four subsections, on the IELTS (International English Language Testing System), or equivalent, test.
+Language: Applicants whose first language is not English should normally have attained a score of at least 6.5, with 5.5 in each of the four subsections, on the IELTS (International English Language Testing System), or equivalent, test.

 Again, the Dean of PGR Studies can approve the admission of students with a lower mark if there is other evidence of appropriate English language proficiency.

 APEL: Where previous experience in research is deemed satisfactory by the Dean of PGR Studies, the prescribed period of study may be reduced to two academic years for applicants for full-time PhD study and three academic years for applicants to parttime PhD study.